Intensifying Internally Generated Research Funding, by Rahma Oladosu

 Nigeria’s tertiary institutions have three statutory functions — teaching, research and community service.
 While more attention is given to teaching, little effort is committed to research.
 Nigerian universities, which should exist as centres for research, knowledge dissemination and creativity, haven’t delivered on their full responsibilities.

 Regrettably, research in Nigerian institutions is not given the priority it deserves because of poor funding of the education sector.
-Funding of universities generally and research, in particular, is inadequate.
-This condition partly accounts for lecturers’ inability to access research fund.
+Funding of universities, generally, and research, in particular, is inadequate.
+This condition partly accounts for the inability of lecturers to access research fund.

-As a result, giant strides have not been recorded from the research efforts of the universities.
+As a result, giant strides have not been recorded from the research efforts of Nigerian universities.
 Besides, the bulk of university research in Nigeria is driven by demand for publication towards career advancement.

-TETfund was established as an intervention agency under the TETFund Act, 2011 and charged with the responsibility of managing, monitoring and disbursing the education tax to public tertiary institutions.
+TETfund was established as an intervention agency through the TETFund Act 2011, which charges with the responsibility of managing, monitoring and disbursing the education tax to public tertiary institutions.
 To enable TETfund achieve its objectives, the Act imposes a two per cent Education Tax on the assessable profit of all registered companies in Nigeria.

-However, according to section 7 of the act, the mandate of the fund is to disburse the funds to federal and state tertiary educational institutions, for the provision and maintenance of essential physical infrastructure for teaching and learning, instructional materials and equipment.
+According to section 7 of the Act, the mandate of the fund is to disburse grants to federal and state tertiary educational institutions, for the provision and maintenance of essential physical infrastructure for teaching and learning, instructional materials and equipment.

-Instead of consistently waiting for funds from TETfund, Tertiary institutions can actually try to generate revenue internally to fund and support their research department.
+However, instead of consistently waiting for funds from TETfund, tertiary institutions can actually try to generate revenue internally to fund and support their research endeavours.